Frequently Asked Questions

 Episcopal Relief & Development currently has the following volunteer opportunities:

 - The US Disaster Program maintains a domestic disaster response volunteer database called Ready to Serve.
-Click here to sign up, or visit our Volunteer page to learn more.
-This page also lists opportunities with our US Disaster Response partners.
+Click here to sign up.

 What about volunteering after international disasters?